dikortis/LetsTalkETC/Episodes/Episode_12.md

-on the blockchain kind of like SPV level access take that publish it to Bitcoin and then create a construct a proof of that publication that that's going and return that to the subordinate network and that gives that that auxiliary network arm the what would effectively
+on the blockchain kind of like SPV level access take that publish it to Bitcoin and then create a construct a proof of that publication that's going and return that to the subordinate network and that gives that that auxiliary network arm the what would effectively